Resignation of Director

 4. Filings with Registrar of Companies and IBBI (Insolvency and Bankruptcy Board of India)

-The liquidator has to file the resolutions to Registrar of Companies and IBBI.
+The liquidator has to file the resolutions to the Registrar of Companies and IBBI.

-The voluntary liquidation proceedings commence from the date of passing of the resolution by the members subject to creditor’s approval.
-With the passing of Special Resolution in general meeting and appointment of Liquidator, all powers of the board of directors, key managerial personnel shall cease to have effect and shall be vested in the liquidator.
+The voluntary liquidation proceedings commence from the date of passing of the resolution by the members subject to the creditor’s approval.
+With the passing of a Special Resolution in the general meeting and appointment of Liquidator, all powers of the board of directors, and key managerial personnel shall cease to have effect and shall be vested in the liquidator.

 5. Powers and duties of Official Liquidator(OL)

-5.2 He will take into custody, evaluate or control the assets and property of the Company and will take such measures to protect and preserves the assets of the Company.
+• 5.2 He will take into custody, evaluate or control the assets and property of the Company and will take such measures to protect and preserve the assets of the Company.

-5.4 He shall open separate bank account for keeping the funds
+• 5.4 He shall open a separate bank account to keep the funds

 6. Completion of Liquidation